Maxine Linehan: Music career

 She sold out a performance of "What Would Petula Do?" at the Théâtre du Châtelet in Paris in May 2016, and Feinstein's/54 Below in New York City.
 Having obtained U.S. citizenship in 2013, Linehan voted in the U.S. for the first time in 2016 and wrote about the experience on Medium, saying, "It was not fun.
 In fact it was frustrating beyond anything I imagined.
 I have wanted to break my television on many occasions."
 She continued to perform Maxine Linehan's One in 2017 and 2018, in addition to participating in a concert around the music of Billy Joel, produced, written, and hosted by Siegel, at Feinstein's/54 Below.

-That same year she released a single written with Koss in support of Everytown for Gun Safety, "Living Proof (You're Gonna Hear Us Now)," recorded at their studio at Strawberry Fields Lane in Manchester, Vermont.
+That same year Linehan released a single written with Koss in support of Everytown for Gun Safety, "Living Proof (You're Gonna Hear Us Now)," recorded at their studio at Strawberry Fields Lane in Manchester, Vermont.
 In early 2019, she was a featured vocalist in "More About the Melody: Celtic Night – Songs of Ireland and Scotland" hosted by cellist Mairi Dorman-Phaneuf and appeared in the Siegal-produced "Frank Sinatra – The Second Century – A Celebration of Sinatra's Timeless Hit Songs."
 She next appeared in the 19th edition of Broadway Unplugged at Merkin Concert Hall, brought her Petula Clark show to Gainesville, Georgia, and in 2020, the Siegel produced concert, "The Great American Songbook."